MyTooliT/ICOtronic/Documentation/Introduction.md

 [API]: https://icotronic.readthedocs.io

 The software reads data from the Stationary Transceiver Unit (STU) via CAN using the [MyTooliT protocol](https://mytoolit.github.io/Documentation/#mytoolit-communication-protocol).
-The STU itself reads from and writes data to the sensor devices via Bluetooth.
+The STU itself reads from and writes data to the sensor nodes via Bluetooth.

 ## Requirements